SpacEagle17/Spooklementary/README.md

 * Things are much darker.
 Caves now have a darkness fade.
 * Full moons are blood moons.
 * Chromatic Aberration increases the longer you are in darkness, right before the cave sounds play one might notice some static noise.
+* It no longer rains if above clouds.

 </p>
 </details>